lc00/wiki-experiment/Harrison-MixBus.md

 * Audio busses are for things like external FX and headphones, not mixing
 * Double-click control to reset it
+* Hover over a knob and use the mouse wheel to set it
 * Adjust with mouse, fine with `ctrl`, super-fine with `shift+ctrl`
 * `Ctrl+Shift Click`: Apply to all channels
 * `Middle`: Non-latching mute/solo